Free Legal Dictionary – User Supplied Legal Definitions

 Your Free Legal Guide

 Ehline Law Firm has brought this free Ehline Online Legal Dictionary to help consumers and lawyers understand general legal definitions as they are commonly understood in the California legal community.
-Your experts at the Ehline law firm have gained recognition as being among the best.
+Your experts at the Ehline law firm have gained recognition as among the best.
 Our reputation stands on its own.
 This dictionary is just one of the reasons why.
 Please read on in our free, easy-to-access document.

 A.

-Abatement: to remove, diminish, or reduce
+Abatement: to remove, diminish, or reduce.

-Abrogate: violate, cancel out, destroy, revoke, void out
+Abrogate: violate, cancel out, destroy, revoke, void out.

 Abuse of Process: the improper use of the legal process for an improper purpose